Modern Steam Engines

 Similar to hydrogen-powered vehicles, the "exhaust" produced by nanoFlowcell electric vehicles is water vapour.
 But are the water vapour emissions from future electric vehicles environmentally friendly?

-Critics of electric mobility are increasingly calling into doubt the environmental compatibility and sustainability of alternative energies.
-For many, automotive electric drives are a mediocre compromise of zero-emissions driving and environmentally harmful technology.
-Conventional lithium-ion or metal-hydride batteries are neither sustainable nor environmentally compatible - not in production, not in use and not in recycling, even if the advertising suggests clean "e-mobility".
+Critics of electric mobility are increasingly questioning the environmental compatibility and sustainability of alternative energies.
+Many maintain that automotive electric drives represent a compromise between zero-emission driving and environmentally harmful technology.
+Conventional lithium-ion or metal-hydride batteries are neither sustainable nor environmentally benign — not in production, not in use, and not in recycling — even if marketing suggests clean “e-mobility.”

-nanoFlowcell Holdings is likewise often asked about the sustainability and environmental compatibility of nanoFlowcell technology and the bi-ION electrolytes.
-Both the nanoFlowcell itself and the bi-ION electrolyte solutions necessary to power it are produced in an environmentally compatible manner from sustainable raw materials.
-In operation, too, nanoFlowcell technology is completely non-toxic and in no way harmful to health. bi-ION, which consists of a slightly saline aqueous solution (organic and mineral salts dissolved in water) and the actual energy carriers (electrolytes), is likewise environmentally friendly in use and recycling.
+nanoFlowcell Holdings is likewise often asked about the sustainability and environmental compatibility of nanoFlowcell technology and the bi-ION® electrolytes.
+Both the nanoFlowcell unit itself and the bi-ION electrolyte solutions required to power it are produced in an environmentally compatible manner from sustainable raw materials.
+In operation, too, nanoFlowcell technology is completely non-toxic and harmless to health. bi-ION, which consists of a slightly saline aqueous solution (organic and mineral salts dissolved in water) plus the actual energy carriers (electrolytes), is similarly environmentally friendly in both use and recycling.

-How does nanoFlowcell drive work in an electric vehicle?
+How does a nanoFlowcell drive work in an electric vehicle?
 Similar to a petrol-driven car, the electrolyte solution is consumed in a nanoFlowcell-powered electric vehicle.
-Inside the nanoFlowcell (the actual flow cell) one positively and one negatively charged electrolyte solution is pumped past the cell membrane.
+Inside the nanoFlowcell (the actual flow cell), one positively and one negatively charged electrolyte solution are pumped past a cell membrane.

 QUANTiNO 48VOLT 1'176km Testdrive

-A reaction - an ion exchange - takes place between the positively and negatively charged electrolyte solutions.
-The chemical energy contained in bi-ION is thus released as electricity, which is then used to drive the electric motors.
-This happens for as long as electrolytes are pumped past the membrane and react.
+A reaction — an ion exchange — takes place between the positively and negatively charged electrolyte solutions.
+The chemical energy contained in bi-ION® is thus released as electricity, which then drives the electric motors.
+This continues as long as the electrolytes are pumped past the membrane and react.
 In the case of the nanoFlowcell-driven QUANTiNO, one tank of electrolyte liquid is sufficient for more than 1,000 kilometres.
-Once empty, the tank must be refilled.
+Once depleted, the tank must be refilled.

-What are the "waste products" generated by a nanoFlowcell-driven electric vehicle?
-In a conventional vehicle with an internal combustion engine, the combustion of fossil fuels (petrol or diesel) produces dangerous exhaust gases - mainly carbon dioxide, nitrogen oxides and sulphur dioxide - the accumulation of which has been identified by many researchers as the cause of climate change.
-However, the only emissions released by a nanoFlowcell vehicle while driving consist - much like a hydrogen-powered vehicle - almost entirely of water.
+What “waste products” are generated by a nanoFlowcell-driven electric vehicle?
+In a conventional internal combustion engine, the combustion of fossil fuels (petrol or diesel) produces hazardous exhaust gases — primarily carbon dioxide, nitrogen oxides and sulphur dioxide — which many researchers identify as causes of climate change.
+However, the only emissions from a nanoFlowcell vehicle during driving consist — much like with a hydrogen-powered vehicle — almost entirely of water.

-After the ion exchange has taken place in the nanoFlowcell, the chemical composition of the bi-ION electrolyte solution remains virtually unchanged.
-It is no longer reactive and is thus considered "spent" as it cannot be recharged.
-For mobile applications of nanoFlowcell technology such as electric vehicles, the decision was therefore taken to microscopically vaporise and release the consumed electrolyte solution while the vehicle is running.
-At speeds upwards of 80 km/h, the holding tank for the consumed electrolyte liquid is emptied via extremely fine spray nozzles using a generator driven by the drive energy.
-The electrolytes and salts are filtered out mechanically beforehand.
-The release of the now cleanly filtered water as cold water vapour (micro-fine mist) is entirely environmentally compatible.
-The filter is changed at roughly 10,000 kilometre intervals, with its subsequent disposal being just as environmentally compatible.
+After ion exchange in the nanoFlowcell, the chemical composition of the bi-ION® electrolyte solution remains virtually unchanged.
+It becomes non-reactive and is thus considered “spent,” since it cannot be recharged.
+For mobile applications of nanoFlowcell technology such as electric vehicles, the chosen solution is to microscopically vaporise and release the consumed electrolyte while driving.
+At speeds above 80 km/h, the holding tank for the spent electrolyte liquid is emptied via ultra-fine spray nozzles driven by a generator powered by the drive system.
+The electrolytes and salts are filtered mechanically in advance.
+The now cleanly filtered water is released as cold water vapour (a micro-fine mist) in an entirely environmentally compatible manner.
+The filter is replaced at approximately 10,000 km intervals, and its disposal is equally environmentally benign.

-The benefit of this technical solution is that the vehicle tank empties while driving in the usual manner and can be refilled conveniently and quickly without having to be pumped out first.
+The advantage of this technical solution is that the vehicle’s tank empties while driving as usual and can be refilled conveniently and quickly — without needing to pump out beforehand.

-An alternative solution that is insignificantly more complex would be to collect the spent electrolyte solution in a separate tank and send it for recycling.
-This solution is envisaged for the likes of stationary nanoFlowcell applications.
+An alternative approach, marginally more complex, would be to collect the “spent” electrolyte solution in a separate tank and send it for recycling.
+This solution is envisioned for stationary nanoFlowcell applications.

-Now, however, many critics are suggesting that water vapour of the type released by hydrogen conversion in fuel cells or through vaporisation of electrolyte liquid in the case of the nanoFlowcell, is theoretically a greenhouse gas that can possibly have an impact on climate change.
-How do such rumours arise?
+However, many critics now argue that water vapour — whether from hydrogen conversion in fuel cells or via vaporisation of electrolyte liquid (as with nanoFlowcell) — is theoretically a greenhouse gas and could influence climate change.
+How do such claims arise?

-We consider water vapour emissions in respect of their environmental relevance and ask the question how much more water vapour might be expected as a result of the widespread use of nanoFlowcell-driven vehicles compared with conventional drive technologies and whether these H2O emissions can have a negative environmental impact.
+We assess water vapour emissions in terms of environmental relevance and ask how much additional water vapour might result from widespread adoption of nanoFlowcell-driven vehicles compared with conventional propulsion technologies, and whether these H₂O emissions could exert a negative environmental effect.

-The greenhouse effect only becomes problematic when the unpredicted intervention of human beings disturbs the natural cycle.
-When, in addition to naturally occurring greenhouse gases, human beings cause a higher concentration of greenhouse gases in the atmosphere by burning fossil fuels this magnifies the heating of the earth's atmosphere.
+The greenhouse effect becomes problematic only when human intervention disturbs the natural cycle.
+When, in addition to naturally occurring greenhouse gases, humans release extra greenhouse gases by burning fossil fuels, the heating of Earth’s atmosphere is amplified.

 Forests are - alongside the oceans - a main producer of water vapour.